-You will be picked from your hotel at around 8.00 am and drive to Mombasa city, visit the Akamba hand craft (where you will learn about the wood carvings and may be buy a piece to take back home).
+You will be picked from your hotel at around 8.00 am and drive to Mombasa city a1 hour drive across the Likoni ferry where our multi Lingual guide awaits for you.
+Then visit the Akamba hand craft (where you will learn about the wood carvings and maybe buy a piece to take back home).
 Akamba hand craft is one of the largest wood carvings industry and market in Kenya.
-There after, visit the Old Indian temple where you will learn about the arrival of Hinduism in Mombasa on your way back to the Mombasa town center You will also have the chance to see the elephant tusks along Moi Avenue built in 1952 in the memory of King George of England during the British colonial period.
+There after, visit the Old Indian temple where you will learn about the arrival of Hinduism in Mombasa on your way back to the Mombasa town centre You will also have the chance to see the elephant tusks along Moi Avenue built in 1952 in the memory of King George of England during the British colonial period, Visit Fort Jesus (Entrance fee not included in the price).

 Forte Jesus de Mombaça